 A: Mainly two reasons.
 Firstly, I may end up practising as a post peak family physician, I would like to know how to do it, and as there are no books about how to do it, I am writing one for myself.
 I find that writing helps to clarify my thoughts.
 Secondly, I wanted to do something useful to help my colleagues who may have to make a similar journey.

 Q: When do you expect to finish the book?

 A: That depends on a number of factors.
 Personal factors include constraints on time.
 My time priorities are: first, family, second, my day job as a family physician, third, personal prepping, and fourth, finishing the book.
 So when I'm busy (which is most of the time) not much work gets done on the book.
-Another important factor is when society in general will be ready to receive the book.
-At present, people who talk about peak energy, resource scarcity or (heaven forbid) dieoff are generally either ignored or ridiculed by the majority of the mainstream media and the public.
-This will change, and the time to release the book will come, but it's not yet.
 And yet another factor is finding enough peak-aware specialists to write the various specialist sections.

 Q: Why haven't I heard about Post Peak Medicine in the mainstream media?

-A: Because I'm doing my best to keep it out of the mainstream media until the appropriate time: see "When do you expect to finish the book?", above.
-That includes the medical and nursing journals.
+A: Because I'm doing my best to keep it out of the mainstream media until the appropriate time.
+Right now, society in general is not ready to receive the book.
+People who talk about peak energy, resource scarcity or (heaven forbid) dieoff are generally either ignored or ridiculed by the mainstream media (and that includes the medical and nursing journals).
+This will change, and the time to publicise the book will come, but it's not yet.
 So I haven't issued any press releases about it or sought any mainstream publicity for it.
 And if you're a journalist reading this and you are thinking about asking me for an interview, don't bother.
 For an example of how the mainstream media can make a good person look stupid, see Chris Martenson's account of his interview by the Boston Globe.

 Q: Why isn't Post Peak Medicine on Facebook, Twitter, LinkedIn or other social media sites?